iamdejan/portfolio-gokarna-blog/content/posts/20210621_the_magic_of_haversine_distance.md

 ![Cartesian coordinate system.
 Source: Wikipedia.](/images/cartesian-coordinate.png)

 Now that we project maps into 2D, usually we use a simple coordinate system, which is Cartesian coordinate.
 It has 2 axes (x and y).
-Distance between 2 points can be calculated with Pythagoras’ theorem.
-It’s simple and mostly accurate in small scales.
+Distance between 2 points can be calculated with Pythagoras' theorem.
+It's simple and mostly accurate in small scales.

 ![Latitude and longitude coordinate representation.
 Source: Wikipedia.](https://miro.medium.com/v2/resize:fit:4800/format:webp/1*c14AiYwMnLU0G6Yv8alJfg.png)

-But of course, logistics companies like Ninja Van didn’t send parcels in the city only.
+But of course, logistics companies like Ninja Van didn't send parcels in the city only.
 Ninja Van operates in large countries (e.g. Indonesia, Philippines, and Malaysia) & has a cross-country shipping.
-So, we resort to the “official” coordinate system used internationally, which called [Geographic coordinate system](https://en.wikipedia.org/wiki/Geographic_coordinate_system).
+So, we resort to the "official" coordinate system used internationally, which called [Geographic coordinate system](https://en.wikipedia.org/wiki/Geographic_coordinate_system).
 This coordinate system uses latitude and longitude instead of x and y.
-Wait, what’s the difference?
+Wait, what's the difference?
 The difference lies in how to measure the latitude-longitude vs x-y coordinate.
 In Cartesian system, as mentioned, a coordinate is measured by calculating the distance from the central point.
 But, in latitude-longitude coordinate system, the coordinate is measured as angle from the equator.

 With the use of latitude and longitude, there is a challenge to **accurately calculate distance between 2 cities**, because latitude and longitude takes into account the spherical aspect of the earth.

 # How To Measure The Distance Between Two Cities?

-Well, there’s a specific way for that.
-It’s called Haversine Distance.
+Well, there's a specific way for that.
+It's called Haversine Distance.
 Haversine Distance is a mathematical way to calculate distance between 2 cities given the latitude and longitude coordinate of each city.
 Since Haversine Distance uses latitude and longitude, it already takes into account the spherical aspect of the earth.
 So, [how does it work](https://www.youtube.com/watch?v=nsVsdHeTXIE)?

 ![Central angle formula.
 Generated by CODECOGS.](https://miro.medium.com/v2/resize:fit:444/format:webp/1*74tsZ1-Y4oP1U_tkF9R9uQ.png)